-Which One : They didn’t finish it or broadcast it.
+Which One : The Tom Baker one which they didn’t finish or broadcast.

 Cast : The Doctor : Tom Baker

 Chris Parsons : Daniel Hill

 Clare Keightley : Victoria Burgoyne

 Wilkin : Gerald Campion